MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app-content.md

 #### SSL

 An App Service app includes an SSL endpoint on a subdomain of `azurewebsites.net` at no extra cost.
 The SSL endpoint includes a wildcard certificate for the `*.azurewebsites.net` domain.
 If you use a custom domain name, you must provide a certificate that matches the custom domain.
 The simplest approach is to buy a certificate directly through the Azure portal.
 You can also import certificates from other certificate authorities.
-For more information, see [Buy and Configure an SSL Certificate for your Azure App Service](/azure/app-service-web/web-sites-purchase-ssl-web-site).
+For more information, see [buy and configure an SSL certificate for your Azure App Service](/azure/app-service-web/web-sites-purchase-ssl-web-site).

 HTTPS isn't enabled by default in the ARM template deployment.
 As a security best practice, your app should enforce HTTPS by redirecting HTTP requests.
 You can implement HTTPS inside your application or use a URL rewrite rule as described in [enable HTTPS for an app in Azure App Service](/azure/app-service-web/web-sites-configure-ssl-certificate).